PeterMarshall29/book1/jupyternotebooks/if_statements.md

 {attribution="Yogi Berra" }
 > When you get to a fork in the road, take it.
 ```

-If statements are found in most programming languages.
-The C++ patter is if..elif..else.

-The if-statement is used to chose between two possible paths..
+The if-statement is used to chose between two possible paths.

 At its simplest, an if block can change something depending on a condition